Balthasar-Gelt/Franzs/README.md

 - in root you will find php files for every individual page: index, shop, product-page,....
 - assets - this file contains all javascript and all scss code, icons and product images
 - form-actions - contains php code that deals with form actions
+- partials - html code for header and footer, header contains more partials in itself, those are: search